Lartg/discord-webscraper/04-Add-a-Command-Handler-/readme.md

   ```
 ## Sending a Response
 - Start your bot, and make sure that messages with our command flag are received and a channel message is sent in response.
 - Now you have created a discord bot that can recognize, and respond to commands.
-Feel free to deviate from this tutorial, and parse your commands however you wish, but continue if you want to make a dice roller.
+This now becomes like any simple CLI go program, but the interface is a discord channel instead.